fastruby/blog/_posts/2019-07-15-writing-fast-rails-part-3.markdown

 end
 ```

-The problem with that code is that `Product.all` initialize all the records at once and loads them into memory.
+The problem with that code is that `Product.all` initializes all the records at once and loads them into memory.
 This can lead to major memory usage issues in your app.

 To be clear, the problem there is not the `.all` but the amount of records that it loads.
 If you try to iterate a scope like `Product.where(status: :active)` that still loads a huge amount of records, it will lead to the same issues.